If you are serious about increasing your organic traffic then you need to pay attention to your WordPress SEO.

 How to find low-value pages on your site?

-Well, there might be few posts and pages you already know that does not give any value to the users so first noindex them.
+Well, there might be few posts and pages you already know that does not give any value to the users, first no-index them.

 Then you can use SEMrush’s Organic Traffic Insights and Content Analyzer features to find all the low-quality pages on your site

-The organic traffic insights reports show you all the pages that generate organic traffic, from there you can find out pages that have a very high bounce rate.
+The organic traffic insights reports show you all the pages that send organic traffic to your site, from there you can find out pages that have a very high bounce rate.

 The content analyzer reports give you all the necessary details about the pages including the published date, number of visits, the number of words, etc.